Dan Magill: Retirement and legacy

 After coaching, Magill was Director of Tennis.
 He officially retired from the university in 1995, leaving behind a legacy like no other.
 In his honor, the press box at Georgia's famous Sanford Stadium was named for him and a plaque with his biography is mounted alongside Bulldog greats such as Vince Dooley, Fran Tarkenton, Wally Butts, and Frank Sinkwich, to name a few.
 His seat assignment in the press box reads, "Dan Magill - Legend."

-Uga V, Georgia's mascot from 1990–99, carried the official name of "Uga IV's Magillicuddy II" in honor of Magill.
+Uga V, Georgia's mascot from 1990 to 1999, carried the official name of "Uga IV's Magillicuddy II" in honor of Magill.
 The bulldog was featured on the cover of Sports Illustrated in 1997 and was named the best mascot in college sports in the same publication.
 Uga V had previously garnered national attention when he lunged at Auburn football player Robert Baker in a four-overtime Georgia victory in 1996.

 Perhaps one of the greatest testaments to Magill's contribution to the University of Georgia is that today nearly 50 people do the jobs that he once did on his own.
 His successor as tennis coach, Manuel Diaz has continued the high quality of the tennis program.
 Magill's passion for the school continued as he served as curator of the Dan Magill ITA Collegiate Tennis Hall of Fame and personally gave tours of the complex.
 He also wrote regular columns for the Athens Banner Herald (and provided each sports department staffer with a Claxton fruitcake at Christmas), maintained his health by playing tennis regularly, and was well known for his gardening abilities (he received a commendation from the Garden Club of America).
 Magill's interest, dedication, and passion for gardening was evident in the grounds surrounding his home in the Athens area.